 - Build trust.
 Keep your promises.
 Be back by the time you say you will in order to keep your baby’s trust and avoid future setbacks.

 It’s highly recommended that you regularly talk to your little one about this.
 This can be especially beneficial with the help of a good children’s book that deals with separation.
-Your child will learn to identify his or her feelings through the characters and situations in the story, particularly if you talk about it afterwards.
+Your child will learn to identify his feelings through the characters and situations in the story, particularly if you talk about it afterwards.
 Here are two of my bookshelf suggestions:

 Are you my mother? by P.D.
 Eastman is a great book for toddlers!
-This classic tells the story of a baby bird that is searching for his mother, asking everyone around him is they are his mother.
+This classic tells the story of a baby bird that is searching for his mother, asking everyone around him if they are his mother.
 By the end, he is happily reunited with his real mom!

 I love you all day long by Francesca Rusackas is especially helpful to get your little one prepared for the first day of school, but it can easily be applied to all situations!
-This story will remind your child that even if you are apart, you still love him or her all day long.
+This story will remind your child that even if you are apart, you still love him all day long.

 Do you have book recommendations of your own?
 Please share them by writing a comment below!
 Keep coming back for more information about the perks of reading to your child and suitable book suggestions!